yaupon0/yaupon0/index.md

-## Mad, bad,, and dangerous to code
+## Mad,bad, and dangerous to code

-An introduction to C programming and tool kit with emphasis on deprecated coding styles.
+An introduction to C programming and tool kit with emphasis on unapproved coding styles.